Open Roads, Hidden Risks: What Every Polk County Driver Should Know About Rural Road Safety

 It Is Not Just the Roads.
 It Is How We Drive Them.

 Rural areas also tend to see higher rates of impaired driving and fewer law enforcement patrols.
-Add in loose gravel, potholes, uneven pavement and unlit stretches of road, and the conditions that lead to serious crashes start to stack up quickly.
+Add loose gravel, potholes, uneven pavement, and unlit road stretches, and the risks for serious crashes add up fast.

 When a crash does happen on a rural road, the consequences are often worse.
-Longer distances to trauma centers and longer EMS response times mean even survivable injuries can become fatal simply because it takes longer to arrive.
+Longer trips to trauma centers and longer EMS response times mean survivable injuries can become fatal.
+This happens because it takes longer to arrive.

 Making Rural Roads Safer

-The good news is that we know what works.
-Transportation engineers have identified proven safety improvements that have proven to make a meaningful difference on rural roads.
-Centerline rumble strips alert drivers who drift into opposing lanes by causing vibrations and audible noise and rumble strips have been shown to reduce head-on and sideswipe crashes by more than 45%.
+Centerline rumble strips alert drivers who drift into opposing lanes by causing vibrations and audible noise, and rumble strips have been shown to reduce head-on and sideswipe crashes by more than 45%.
 Widening the road shoulders (by more than 5 feet) can reduce accidents by more than 70%.
-Better road markings, and improved lighting can all help reduce nighttime crashes.
+Better road markings and improved lighting can all help reduce nighttime crashes.

-Many of these improvements happen during routine maintenance and road resurfacing projects, which makes them cost-effective ways to save lives without waiting for a full road reconstruction.
+Many of these improvements happen during routine maintenance and road resurfacing projects.
+This makes them a cost-effective means of saving lives.
+It also avoids waiting for a full road reconstruction.

 This is where Vision Zero Polk comes in.
 It is a commitment by Polk County and its transportation partners to reduce traffic deaths and serious injuries with the goal of ultimately reaching zero.
 That goal applies to every road in the county, including the rural corridors that often get overlooked in conversations about traffic safety.

-Through Vision Zero, Polk TPO is working with local governments, FDOT, law enforcement and community members to identify the most dangerous rural road segments, prioritize safety improvements and invest in infrastructure that protects everyone, whether they are driving, biking or walking.
+Through Vision Zero Polk, Polk TPO is working with local governments, FDOT, law enforcement, and community members to identify the most dangerous rural road segments, prioritize safety improvements, and invest in infrastructure that protects everyone, whether they are driving, biking, or walking.

 But this work is not just about engineering.
 It is about awareness.
 Every resident of Polk County plays a role in making our roads safer.
-That means slowing down on rural roads, staying focused behind the wheel, giving trucks and agricultural vehicles plenty of space and speaking up when you see a road condition that puts people at risk.
+That means slowing down on rural roads.
+Stay focused behind the wheel.
+Give trucks and farm vehicles plenty of space.
+Speak up when you see a road condition that puts people at risk.